Filing for Divorce in Colusa County, California – Walkthrough

 • File the dated and signed documents with the county clerk.
 Pay the fee for filing and take the copies of the papers you submitted.

-• Ask an adult family member or a friend to complete the process of service.
-They can hand-deliver or mail the copies and additional forms to your spouse.
+• Ask an adult individual unrelated to the case or a professional server to complete the process of service.

-• File the Proof of Service filled out by a server with the court.
+• File with the court the Proof of Service filled out by a server.
 Your spouse will have to complete and file the additional forms you provided them with and serve you after.

 Colusa County Divorce Forms: Types List